 Bluehost Review Summary

 - Bluehost seems to be highly focused on WordPress.
 If you’re running a WordPress site, then it may be perfect for you but if your running anything else or trying to do anything advance then you may be fighting the interface a lot.

 - Bluehost’s customer service is top notch and they were quick to help.
 The few times I have had to contact 1and1 support was not the best experience.
 One time I even had to send tracert logs to prove they had a problem.
 But at the same time, I rarely have a problem with their hosting.

 - Bluehost will give every one of your domains a free SSL certificate.
 But you may have to dig to find the option.

 - Bluehost wants you to do at least a 1-year contract while 1and1 lets me pay by the month.
 Bluehost did refund me part of my cost because I closed my account within 30 days.
 But I had to eat the cost of the “free” domain they “gave” me.

 - For me Bluehost seem to be very buggy.

-At this point I plan on staying with 1and1.
+At this point, I plan on staying with 1and1.
 Their service seems to be geared more to professionals with lots of info and settings to tweak while Bluehost attempts to hide that stuff to make the interface simpler for someone who just wants a quick WordPress site.
-I also had to contact Bluehost support 3 times in less than 17 hours and I have probably only had to contacted 1and1 support 3 times in the last 5 years.
+I also had to contact Bluehost support 3 times in less than 17 hours and I have probably only had to contact 1and1 support 3 times in the last 5 years.